JetBrains/lets-plot-docs/source/python/pages/annotations.rst

 You can customize the content of annotations for pie and bar charts by using the parameter ``labels`` of the corresponding functions.

+|learn_more|.

-.. extref:: annotations
+.. |learn_more| extref:: annotations
     :type: text
-    :text: Learn more.
+    :text: Learn more (reference notebook)

+See also the :doc:`formatting reference </python/pages/formats>` to learn how to format numeric and date-time values in annotations.

 Examples